crowdhackathon-smartcity/Devs-Ex-Machina/README.md

 1. If connected successfully it's ready to use

 ## Sentilo
 A preconfigured and ready to use VM can be found [here](http://www.sentilo.io/xwiki/bin/view/Sentilo.Community.Documentation/Use+a+Virtual+Machine).
-We used the destribution designed for Virtual Box, but the other one should have the same procedure to set it up.
+We used the destribution designed for Virtual Box.
 1. Download from the link above and import to Virtual Box.
 Follow the instrictions described on the link above.
 1. Create a provider, some components and a couple of sensors
 1. Check network connectivity and sentilo [API](http://www.sentilo.io/xwiki/bin/view/APIDocs/WebHome)